 Show how a classroom filled with school supplies looked and felt,

-How it encourages a child's' creative and learning development.
+How it encourages a child's creative and learning development.

-Fostering a community effort in educational development.
+A community effort in educational development.

 Showcase and embody the fun and creative learning environment